This section provides an overview of the Utilities package, including its directory structure, the supplied prefabs, and several key C# scripts.

-Beginning with Utilities for Unity 1.14, the Utilities package also includes the latest version of OVRPlugin.
-When you import Utilities for Unity into a Unity project, if the OVRPlugin version included with the Utilities package is later than the version built into your editor, a pop-up dialog will give you the option to automatically update it.
-We always recommend using the latest available OVRPlugin version.
+Utilities versions 1.14 and later include the latest version of OVRPlugin.
+When you import Utilities for Unity into a Unity project, if the OVRPlugin version included with the Utilities package is later than the version built into your Editor, a pop-up dialog will give you the option to automatically update it.
+Note that your project is updated, not your Editor - you may work with different projects using different versions of OVRPlugin with the same Editor.
+However, we always recommend using the latest available OVRPlugin version.

 If you decline to update OVRPlugin during the import process, you may update it later by selecting Tools > Oculus > Update OVR Utilities Plugin.

 If you update OVRPlugin using the Utilities package and later wish to roll back to the version included with the Editor for any reason, you may easily do so by selecting Tools > Oculus > Disable OVR Utilities Plugin.

 The update feature is currently not supported on OS X/macOS.

 This guide offers a high-level description of contents of the Utilities package.

 The contents of the OVR folder in OculusUtilities.unitypackage are uniquely named and should be safe to import into an existing project.

 Scripts that add functionality to the Unity Editor and enhance several C# component scripts.